Melanoma Clinical Trial

 All participants will be asked to periodically record dietary intake (in the MyFitnessPal app or other logs, if needed), to wear a Garmin (trademark) physical activity tracker, and to collect stool samples periodically.
 Feasibility will be determined by assessing whether greater than or equal to 60% of participants in each arm adhere to their respective protocols.

-Participants must have histologically or cytologically confirmed unresectable melanoma that has not been treated with any systemic therapy.
+Participants must have histologically or cytologically confirmed melanoma that has not been treated with any systemic therapy in the past 30 days.

-Participants must be planning to undergo treatment with the combination of relatlimab and nivolumab immunotherapy.
-Note: This treatment is permissible to have started up to 14 days prior to completion of baseline assessments on this study to still be eligible for
+Participants must be planning to undergo immunotherapy treatment with one of the following options: ipilimumab and nivolumab, relatlimab and nivolumab, pembrolizumab, or nivolumab.
+Note: This treatment is permissible to have started up to 14 days prior to completion of baseline assessments on this study to still be eligible for enrollment.

 The ability of the subject to understand and the willingness to sign a written informed consent document.

-Participants who are receiving any other investigational agents.
+Participants who are receiving any investigational agents other than relatlimab or nivolumab

 Any concurrent malignancy that requires active systemic therapy